Does Lemon Law Apply to Vehicles Purchased in Other States?

 As mentioned, California’s lemon law requires that a vehicle be purchased in-state, but there are some exceptions to this requirement, including the following:

-• Military personnel – Active-duty military service members may be covered by California lemon law, but only if the defective vehicle is under warranty and the manufacturer sells cars000 in the state.
-You must also be stationed in California when you bought the car or started the lawsuit.
+- Military personnel – Active-duty military service members may be covered by California lemon law, but only if the defective vehicle is under warranty and the manufacturer sells cars000 in the state.
+You must also have been stationed in California when you bought the car or started the lawsuit.

 It’s important to note that these exceptions are subject to specific limitations, so it’s best to consult a lemon lawyer who can guide you.